Wilson-Mui/viz-portfolio/final_project_Wilson_Mui.md

 - But it wasn't always illegal...it was made illegal in the 80's, and before that it was used in therapy...
-- What we're finding out now is that MDMA can be incredibly effective for treating MDMA (Have timeline viz-graphic pinpointing Rick Doblin's work towards legalization
+- What we're finding out now is that MDMA can be incredibly effective for treating MDMA (Have timeline viz-graphic pinpointing Rick Doblin's work towards legalization (perhaps have link of interiview clip of Ethan Nadelmann talking about drugs and MDMA revolution)

 - Lead up to current status, Phase III FDA trials
 - Explain results (see MAPS Investigator's Brochure for statistics)